Not everyone knows the trick to eliminate stubborn oil stains. Learn How to Remove Old Oil Stains From Clothes using Home Remedies!

-Cleaning soiled outfits is tough and seems like a never-ending task, especially when they have oil-based stains.
+Cleaning soiled outfits is tough and seems like a never-ending task, especially with oil-based stains.
 These stains can happen due to margarine, butter, cooking oil, mayonnaise, salad dressings, motor oil, gasoline, and body oils.
-To make this chore easier for you, we have gathered a few home remedies below that are effective and do not cost you a fortune.
+To make this chore easier for you, we have gathered a few home remedies that are effective and do not cost you a fortune.
+Additionally, these hacks let you know how to get motor oil out of clothing.

 Note- First, test the below methods on a hidden spot of your clothes for colorfastness.
 Some of these products are not great for dark-colored apparel.